msarifin29/roadmap-devops/learn-linux/command-line-linux.md

 tail filename       # Displays the last 10 lines tail -n 20 filename # Displays the last 20 lines tail -f filename    # Follows the file in real-time (useful for logs)

+# Viewing Compressed Files
+zcat compressed-file.txt.gz # To view a compressed file zless somefile.gz # To page through a compressed file zmore somefile.gz # To page through a compressed file zgrep -i less somefile.gz # To search inside a compressed file zdiff file1.txt.gz file2.txt.gz # 	To compare two compressed files

+cat filename        # Displays file content cat file1 file2     # Concatenates and displays multiple files cat > filename      # Creates a new file and writes input to it (Ctrl+D to save) cat file1 >> file2  # Appends file1 content to file2
+cat file1 file2	# Concatenate multiple files and display the output; i.e. the entire content of the first file is followed by that of the second file cat file1 file2 > newfile # 	Combine multiple files and save the output into a new file cat file >> existingfile # Append a file to the end of an existing file cat > file  # Any subsequent lines typed will go into the file, until CTRL-D is typed cat >> file # Any subsequent lines are appended to the file, until CTRL-D is typed cat << EOF > myfile # The string used to show the beginning and end of the process need not be EOF.
+It could be STOP or any other string not used in the content itself

 ```

 ### 5. File Searching